melgarcia21/rtu-iflde/tasks/context.md

 - `about.json`: Contains information about the platform.
 - `faqs.json`: Contains frequently asked questions and answers.
 - `programs.json`: Contains details about the available learning programs.
-- `testimonials.json`: Contains user testimonials about the platform.

 ### pages